lightheme/todolist/README.md

 ---

-This project build by next instruments:
+This project was created using the following tool:
 - Database: mongo
-- Serverside: express, prisma(for database manipulating)
+- Backend: express, prisma(for database manipulating)
-- Clientside: react, sass
+- Frontend: react, sass
+- Devops: docker, docker compose